munificent/craftinginterpreters/book/optimization.md

     <aside name="cooper">

-    I like Cooper and Torczon's "Engineering a Compiler" for this.
-Appel's "Modern Compiler Implementation" is also well regarded.
+    I like Cooper and Torczon's *Engineering a Compiler* for this.
+Appel's *Modern Compiler Implementation* books are also well regarded.

     </aside>